flybywiresim/docs/docs/fbw-a32nx/feature-guides/camera-views.md

 This guide will give an overview over the custom camera views and how to use them.

-It also covers how to use the built in functions from Microsoft Flight Simulator to create your own custom camera views.

 ## How to Activate Custom Camera Views

 ### Using the Camera Menu Bar